jckarter/clay/doc/language-reference.md

                 demBones(a, b);
     }

-If the function body consists of a single `return` statement, a shorthand form is provided; in lieu of the block and `return` keyword, `=` can be used after the argument and return type declarations.
+If the function body consists of a single `return` statement, a shorthand form is provided.
+In lieu of the block and `return` keyword, `=` can be used after the argument and return type declarations.
 The `=` form is equivalent to the block-and-`return` form.

     // Example
     square(x) = x*x;